 Dec 5 2017

 Connecticut’s workers have watched in wonder over the past few months as employee after employee has come forward on the national stage to say that they were subjected to sexual harassment.
-And workers have watched as most employers have (rightly) made clear that even the most famous manager is ultimately accountable for his actions.
+And workers have watched as most employers have (rightly) made clear that even the most famous manager is ultimately accountable for his actions if an employee is being sexually harassed.

-But if you are like many Connecticut employees, you (or someone you know) may also be wondering what to do if you experience sexual harassment in your workplace.
+But if you are like many Connecticut employees, you (or someone you know) may also be wondering what to do if you experience being sexually harassed in your workplace.

 The short answer is: it depends — on the workplace, on the seriousness of the misconduct, on the identity of the harasser, and on your own personal circumstances.
 The best legal and strategic advice — particularly about an issue as sensitive and important as our jobs — is individualized.